 LED Mode Description

-Power Solid green The router is powered on.
+Solid green The router is powered on.

+Power Blinking green The firmware is being updated.

 No light The router is powered off.

-Internet Solid green The WAN cable is connected to the port.
+Solid green The cable is connected to the port.

-Blinking green Data transfer through the WAN port.
+SFP Blinking green Data transfer through the SFP port.

-No light The WAN cable is not connected.
+No light The cable is not connected.

-LED Mode Description LAN 1-4 Solid green A device (computer) is connected to the relevant port, the connection is on.
+LED Mode Description Internet Solid green The default WAN connection is on.
+No light The default WAN connection is off, or there are no WAN connections created, or the device is configured as an access point or repeater.
+LAN 1-4 Solid green A device is connected to the port of the router (for the LAN port configured as the WAN port: the router is connected to an Ethernet line).
 Blinking green Data transfer through the relevant LAN port.
 No light The cable is not connected to the relevant port.
 Solid green The router's WLAN of the relevant band is on.
 WLAN 2.4G WLAN 5G Blinking green Data transfer through the Wi-Fi network of the relevant band.
 No light The router's WLAN of the relevant band is off.
 WPS Blinking green Attempting to add a wireless device via the WPS function.
 No light The WPS function is not in use.
-USB Solid green A USB device is connected to the router's USB port.
-No light No USB device.

-In case the WPS and USB LEDs are fast blinking green at the same time, the device is in the emergency mode.
+In case the Power, Internet, WPS, and USB LEDs are blinking green at the same time, the device is in the emergency mode.
 Power the device off and on.
 If the device is loaded in the emergency mode again, restore the factory default settings via the hardware RESET button.